digitalgovlab/Fall2019/syllabus.md

 In order to explore this topic more deeply, we will have two content focuses: tech regulation and digital governance.
 For the first focus of the class we will cover tech regulation, including readings from Zuboff’s “Surveillance Capitalism”.
 We will examine the current state of technology regulation and ask questions about how to move forward in the current political environment.
 For the second focus of the class will cover civic technology, focusing on readings from Eubanks’ “Automating Inequality”.
 We will also examine past digital government solutions, understanding their strengths, weaknesses, new opportunities, and new exposure to threats.
 Throughout this course, students will have an opportunity to engage with the analysis and development process, deepening their understanding of the context of digital governance and the associated challenges.

 The last 6 weeks of the class will be dedicated to a solution roadmapping project.
-Students will pick a government technology program and propose a new model.
+Students will pick a governance of technology or technology of governance program and propose a new model.
 This can take many forms, students are encouraged to submit sketches, wire-framed models, written descriptions, and may use any other mediums as appropriate to convey their idea.
 Students are not required to submit a functional application, but may choose to create a simplified version of the application for demonstration.

 ## Course Goals